nottelabs/open-operator-evals/README.md

 Reasoning: openai/gpt-4o
 ```

 Browser-Use [reported an 89% success rate](https://browser-use.com/posts/sota-technical-report) on WebVoyager, but we were unable to replicate these results despite our efforts, both on WebVoyager30 with multiple retries and with the full dataset in a single shot.
 We also tested different configurations of the agent, browser, and lenient interpretations of ambiguous outcomes, but their reported performance was impossible to achieve.
-On our benchmarks, Browser-Use shows higher alignment ratios, often exceeding 1.2 (up to 1.534), indicating a greater overestimation of its abilities by 20-50%.
-Additionally, mismatch counts are higher (5-8 instances), reflecting a larger gap between self-assessments and actual performance.
+Browser-Use shows higher alignment ratios (1.2–1.534), indicating 20–50% overestimation of its abilities.
+It also has more mismatches (5–8), reflecting a bigger gap between self-assessment and performance.

 | Runs                                               | Agent Self-Report | LLM Evaluation | Alignment | Mismatch | Time per Task |
 | -------------------------------------------------- | ----------------- | -------------- | --------- | -------- | ------------- |